vuw-scps/python-physics/docs/phys221/Single_exp.md

 ef_begin=0.26
 ```

-Let’s check that worked by printing one of the variables
+Let’s check that worked by printing one of the variables.
+You can print them all if you like.

 ```python